 Beth Campbell is primarily interested in science fiction, fantasy, and YA books of all sub-genres.
 She's also actively looking for romantic suspense and mystery titles, particularly those with a darker flavor.
 She loves women-centered stories across all genres and has an immense affinity for narratives featuring strong friendships, found families, and diverse characters of all stripes (race, sexuality, gender--you name it).

 BookEnds agents do reply to all submissions and queries and hope to do so in a timely manner.
 Our response time goals are 6 weeks for queries and 12 weeks on requested partials and fulls.
-Unfortunately, at times circumstances mean we fall behind in our responses.
-We do try to post status updates through Twitter and Facebook.
-For updates on where we are with queries and submissions, as well as what we're most actively looking for, please check out our Facebook page:
+Unfortunately, there are times when circumstances mean we fall behind.
+Query Manager will keep you informed of the status of your work and we also try to post updates through Twitter and Facebook.

 Or follow us on Twitter: